tigera-cs/Calico-Enterprise-Networking-Training/6. Implement Calico Enterprise eBPF/README.md

 https://docs.tigera.io/maintenance/ebpf/enabling-ebpf#configure-calico-enterprise-to-talk-directly-to-the-api-server

-3. First, make a note of the address of the APIServer.Run the following command to find the APIServer IP address.
+3. First, make a note of the address of the APIServer.
+Run the following command to find the APIServer IP address.

 ```
 kubectl get endpoints kubernetes -o wide